-The Lehigh brand was established in 1922 as a high quality line of occupational safety footwear that later expanded into a full service program offering.
+The Lehigh brand was established in 1922 as a high-quality line of occupational safety footwear that later expanded into a full-service program offering.
 While still manufacturing and selling branded core product, the brand primarily focuses on providing managed programs to corporations that require and provide a subsidy to their employees to wear safety footwear.
-Most of the footwear incorporates a protective toe and can include a metatarsal guard, puncture-resistant plate, slip-resistant outsole and special materials to combat caustic substances.
-Lehigh offers an extensive selection of styles to fit any work environment and has a wide range of customer accounts in the industrial, hospitality and healthcare industries.
-The Lehigh brand line of safety shoes has suggested U.S. retail price points ranging from \$29.00 to \$520.00.
+Most of the footwear incorporates a protective toe and can include a metatarsal guard, puncture-resistant, slip-resistant outsole and special materials to combat caustic substances.
+Lehigh offers an extensive selection of styles to fit any work environment.
+Lehigh's unique business model provides companies with customizations to fit their needs and digital tools for greater visibility and control of their program.
+As the established leader in the industry, Lehigh introduced and utilizes 3DFit technology and wellness foot products as a way to elevate safety and improve productivity.
+By providing an accurate fit, body aligning orthotics and anti-fatigue compression, Lehigh helps companies go beyond accident protection to full body wellness protection.
+Lehigh provides and improves safety and health to a wide range of customer accounts in the industrial, distribution, hospitality and healthcare industries.

+The Lehigh brand line of safety shoes has suggested U.S. retail price points ranging from \$91.00 to \$274.00.